Yabe12/kuraz-project-/README.md

 ## Contact

-For any inquiries or support, please reach out to me at [yeabsirabehailu92@gmail.com](mailto:yeabsirabehailu92@gmail.com).
+For any inquiries or support, please reach out to me at [yeabsirabehailu92@gmail.com](mailto:yeabsirabehailu92@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yeabsira-behailu-19504b285/).